Wolf 359 (podcast)

 Wolf 359 is a science fiction podcast created by Gabriel Urbina and produced by Gabriel Urbina and Zach Valenti under Kinda Evil Genius Productions.
 Following in the tradition of Golden Age radio dramas, Wolf 359 tells the story of a dysfunctional space station crew orbiting the star Wolf 359 on a deep space survey mission.
 The show starts off as lighthearted comedy that focuses on character dynamics before becoming more of a thriller.
 After 61 episodes, the show concluded on December 25, 2017.

 Wolf 359 made over $3000 per episode from over 900 patrons on Patreon before the series ended.
 As of 2018 the podcast had over 6 million downloads.
 Urbina regularly participates in panels and workshops regarding audio dramas and their future.
+Many alumni of the show have gone on to participate in other audio projects.

 Content

 Synopsis

 Wolf 359 begins as a series of audio logs recorded by Doug Eiffel, showing the life of the skeleton crew on board the U.S.S.
 Hephaestus.
 Doug Eiffel's job on board the station is to scan for signs of alien life, but instead he finds recordings of classical music from Earth.
-After realizing the recordings are too old to have come from Earth, Dr. Hilbert, the station's science officer, sends this information to Goddard Futuristics, the company funding the mission.
+After realizing the recordings are too old to have come from Earth, Dr. Hilbert, the station's science officer, sends this information to Goddard Futuristics, the company funding the mission before attempting a coup on the station.
+After a struggle, Eiffel and Minkowski manage to regain control of the ship and incapacitate Hilbert.
 The crew finds out that they were never intended to leave the station, and the show focuses more on the rest of the ensemble cast as it becomes a dramatic science fiction adventure.